nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-* `deleteq 1`deletes the first tutorial from the tutorial list
+* `deletetut 1`deletes the first tutorial from the tutorial list

 ### Marking a tutorial: `marktut`